-- The integrated SCSI controller with RAID capabilities in your server supports only RAID level-1 and RAID level-1 Enhanced (RAID level-1E).
+- 1. The integrated SCSI controller with RAID capabilities in your server supports only RAID level-1.
 Installing an optional ServeRAID-5i controller provides additional RAID levels.
-See "Using ServeRAID Manager" for information about configuring your server for RAID operation. - If you install a different type of RAID adapter in your server, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.
+See "Using ServeRAID Manager" for information about configuring your server for RAID operation. - 2.
+If you install a different type of RAID adapter in your server, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.